aridoza/foundational-java/Concurrency/concurrency1.md

 }
 ```

-> Check: What's going on here?
+> **Knowledge Check: What's going on here?
 What differences between the two approaches do you see right off the bat?

 1. We create a class that implements `Runnable`.
 1. We construct a new instance, supplying a `run()` method and passing that to the `Thread` constructor.